Skip to main content

 MethodPathDescription

-See the HTTP trigger endpoint for the full specification.
+See the webhook trigger endpoint for the full specification.

 Request format

-The HTTP trigger endpoint accepts multipart/form-data requests with the document file.
+The webhook trigger endpoint accepts multipart/form-data requests with the document file.

 -H "X-Api-Key: dp_your_api_key_here" \